 Dr Ben Caldecott established and leads the Sustainable Finance Theme at The Alan Turing Institute.
-He is the founding Director of the Oxford Sustainable Finance Programme at the University of Oxford Smith School of Enterprise and the Environment.
-He is also the inaugural holder of the Lombard Odier Associate Professorship and Senior Research Fellowship of Sustainable Finance at the University of Oxford, the first ever endowed professorship of sustainable finance.
-He is a Supernumerary Fellow at Oriel College, Oxford, and a Visiting Scholar at Stanford University.
+He is the founding Director of the Oxford Sustainable Finance Group at the University of Oxford Smith School of Enterprise and the Environment.
+At the University of Oxford, he is the inaugural Lombard Odier Associate Professor and Senior Research Fellow of Sustainable Finance, the first ever endowed professorship of sustainable finance, and a Supernumerary Fellow at Oriel College, Oxford.
 Ben is also the founding Director and Principal Investigator of the UK Centre for Greening Finance & Investment (CGFI), established by UK Research and Innovation in 2021 as the national centre to accelerate the adoption and use of climate and environmental data and analytics by financial institutions internationally.

 Ben holds a doctorate in economic geography from the University of Oxford.
-He initially read economics and specialised in development and China at the University of Cambridge and the School of Oriental and African Studies, University of London, and the University of Cambridge.
+He initially read economics and specialised in development and China at the School of Oriental and African Studies, University of London, and the University of Cambridge.
 He has been an Academic Visitor at the Bank of England, a Visiting Scholar at Peking University, and held Visiting Fellowships at the University of Oxford, the University of Sydney, and the University of Melbourne.
 He is an Associate Editor of the Journal of Sustainable Finance & Investment.
-Ben is also a Non-Resident Fellow at the Payne Institute for Earth Resources at the Colorado School of Mines.
+Ben is also a Visiting Scholar at Stanford University and a Non-Resident Fellow at the Payne Institute for Earth Resources at the Colorado School of Mines.